-This results in a high resolution 3D structure of a protein complex in its near-native confirmation.
+This results in a high-resolution 3D structure of a protein complex in its near-native conformation.
 Depending on the quality of the reconstruction, subtomogram averaging can yield structures with near-atomic resolution.
-The quality of the reconstruction is dependent on nearly all steps in the workflow.
+The quality of the reconstruction is dependent on nearly all steps in the cryo-ET workflow.
 Here we will highlight some of the most important parameters that influence the quality of the reconstructions.

 Next, the tilt series needs to be converted into a 3D reconstruction.
-Development of better and faster reconstruction algorithms is an ongoing process that seeks to extract the most data from the tilt series while trying to conserve resolution and contrast.
-In this section we will not go deeper into reconstruction algorithms, but several interesting reviews are available –.
+The development of better and faster reconstruction algorithms is an ongoing process that seeks to extract the most data from the tilt series while trying to conserve resolution and contrast.
+In this section, we will not go deeper into reconstruction algorithms, but several interesting reviews are available –.
 The resulting 3D reconstruction can then be used for subtomogram averaging.